Mindef goes digital at inaugural event to encourage innovation

 While the game is now available only to RSN personnel, the team hopes it can be made available to the public.

-Another project showcased was the Army Battlefield Instrumentation (BFI) Data Analytics Tool, a collaboration between the Army Training and Doctrine Command and the Defence Science Organisation.
+Another project showcased was the Army Battlefield Instrumentation (BFI) Data Analytics Tool, a collaboration between the Army Training and Doctrine Command and the DSO National Laboratories.

 It arranges massive amounts of information, exchanged during a mission, in a coherent manner.